Wednesday, October 29, 2025

 How to show foreign keys

 You might need to view the foreign key constraints defined in a database, for instance, when performing debugging or modeling the database structure.
-Here is the general syntax for it.
+In such cases, you can run a query to let MySQL show foreign keys from the INFORMATION_SCHEMA.KEY_COLUMN_USAGE table.
+Here is the general syntax.

 SELECT